 The pressure washer is a well known weapon used in the war against dirt and grime.
 It has been used domestically and commercially for many years in various forms.
 The basic pressure washer uses cold water which is adequate for many applications and if additional cleaning power is required then a hot water version can be used.
 What do you do if even a hot water pressure washer is not enough?
 Then a steam pressure washer could be employed to provide the option of adding the cleaning power of steam to the process, for really deep cleaning.

-Operating a steam pressure washer
+How a steam pressure washer works

-At its simplest, the principle of a pressure washer is that water enters the machine and is put under pressure by an integral pump within.
+The basic principle of a pressure washer is that water enters the machine and is put under pressure by an integral pump within.
 The pressurised water then passes through a cleaning lance and is expelled at force through a nozzle at the end.
 The force of the water is determined by the pressure exerted and the size of the outlet.
 In a hot water pressure washer there is the addition of a heat exchanger to raise the temperature of the water to the required temperature to aid the cleaning process.

-The steam pressure washer uses this system to add the cleaning power of steam to the cleaning regime.
+The steam pressure washer adds the cleaning power of steam to the cleaning regime.
 By reducing the water flow rate through the pressure washer but keeping the heat exchanger operating as normal, the water temperature is lifted beyond 100°C to create steam.
 The temperature of this steam would be around 140°C and is considered to be what is known as “wet steam” because of its high water content.
 A purpose built steam cleaner heats water to a higher temperature, up to 170°C, and is known as “dry steam”.
 Using a steam pressure washer gives a deep clean, usually without the need for chemicals.

 Types of steam pressure washer